SaneEngineer/OpenVHook/README.md

 ## Bug Reporting
-Report bugs under [Github Issues](https://github.com/212antt/OpenVHook/issues) Make sure to include **OpenVHook.log** and if reporting an incompatiblity please also include the log file for that mods as well.
+Report bugs under [Github Issues](https://github.com/212antt/OpenVHook/issues) Make sure to include **OpenVHook.log** and if reporting an incompatiblity please also include the log file for that mod as well.

 ## Credits
-[M0rtale](https://github.com/M0rtale) I adapted OpenVHook's DirectX Hooking functionality from his [Universal DirectX 11 Hook](https://github.com/M0rtale/Universal-D3D11-Hook)

 [CamxxCore](https://github.com/CamxxCore), [E66666666](https://github.com/E66666666), [ivanmeler](https://github.com/ivanmeler), [DKingCN](https://github.com/DKingCN), [JackD111](https://github.com/JackD111), [AteshM](https://github.com/AteshM), [yulon](https://github.com/yulon), [Stricted](https://github.com/Stricted) For all of there contributions towards the project.

 [NTAuthority/citizenMP](http://tohjo.eu/citidev/citizenmp) Most of the code is from them.
 I only changed it up here and there and added my own improvements.